-In accordance with Section 406 of the Sarbanes-Oxley Act of 2002, our Code of Business Conduct and Ethics also sets out special obligations for our Senior Financial Officers.
+In accordance with Section 406 of the Sarbanes-Oxley Act of 2002, we also adopted a Code of Ethics that sets out special obligations for our Senior Financial Officers.
 Currently at Deutsche Bank these are the Chairman of the Management Board, the Chief Financial Officer, the Head of Group Accounting as well as members of the Group Finance Committee.
-A copy of the Code of Business Conduct and Ethics is available on our Internet website at http://www.deutsche-bank.com/corporate-governance.
-In 2010 no complaints were reported to the Corporate Governance Officer regarding the Code of Ethics.
+In 2011, no complaints were reported to the Corporate Governance Officer regarding the Code of Ethics for Senior Financial Officers.